alenaks/SigmaPie/README.md

               <*>accacba, <*>bcccacbb, <*>bccccccca, ...

-In phonology, an example of an SP pattren is _tone plateauing_ discussed in [Jardine (2015,](https://adamjardine.net/files/jardinecomptone-short.pdf) [2016)](https://adamjardine.net/files/jardine2016dissertation.pdf).
+In phonology, an example of an SP pattern is _tone plateauing_ discussed in [Jardine (2015,](https://adamjardine.net/files/jardinecomptone-short.pdf) [2016)](https://adamjardine.net/files/jardine2016dissertation.pdf).
 For example, in Luganda (Bantu) a low tone (L) cannot intervene in-between two high tones (H): L is changed to H in such configurations.
 The prosodic domain cannot have more than one stretch of H tones.